xsdk-project/HandsOnLessons/contribution_guide.md

 So far, we are not using either YAML Front Matter or Liquid here to build our site.
-We may eventually decide we might need to do that and it would be fine but there isn't anything yet that has indicated we have an need for that.
+We may eventually decide we might need to do that and it would be fine but there isn't anything yet that has indicated we have a need for that.
 I mention this because we can easily get much more sophisticated than we are currently in managing and hosting this content.